madewokherd/ALttPDoorRandomizer/README.md

 ## Keep Similar Edges Together (--ow_keepsimilar)

 This keeps similar edge transitions together. ie. The 2 west land edges of Potion Shop will be paired to another set of two similar edges, unless Free Terrain is also enabled, in which case these 2 edges together with the west water edge form a group of 3 similar edges.
+See `Terminology` section above for a more detailed explanation of Similar Edges.

 Note: This affects OW Layout Shuffle mostly, but also affects Limited and Chaos modes in Crossed OW.

 ## Tile Swap / Mixed Overworld (--ow_mixed)

+Tile Swap (often referred to as Mixed OWR) can be thought of as a hybrid of Open and Inverted, where OW tiles are randomly chosen to be swapped to become a part of the opposite world.
+When this occurs, that tile will use the Inverted version of that tile.
+For instance, if the Cave 45 tile becomes swapped, that means while walking around in the LW, you will find the screen that's south of Stumpy instead, and Cave 45 will instead be found in the DW; but like Inverted, the Cave 45 tile is modified to not have a ledge, this ensures that it will be possible to access it.

+Being that this uses concepts from Inverted, it will be important to review the OWR-exclusive changes that have been made to Inverted (often referred to as Inverted 2.0).
+See `Inverted Changes` for more details.

+During gameplay:
-OW tiles are randomly chosen to become a part of the opposite world.
-When on the Overworld, there will be an L or D in the upper left corner, indicating which world you are currently in.
+  - When on the OW, there will be an L or D in the upper left corner, indicating which world you are currently in.
 Mirroring still works the same, you must be in the DW to mirror to the LW.
+  - When doing a map check (pressing X while on the OW), the tiles shown will reflect the swapped tiles.
+This means that dungeon prizes will show the prizes for the dungeons that are now part of that world, beware of Desert/Mire and Eastern/PoD.
+Here is an image showing the difference of appearance when tiles are swapped on the [map check](https://media.discordapp.net/attachments/783989090017738753/970646558049714196/lttp-lw-mapcheck.gif) screen.

-Note: Tiles are put into groups that must be shuffled together when certain settings are enabled.
-For instance, if ER is disabled, then any tiles that have a connector cave that leads to another tile, those tiles must swap together; (an exception to this is the Old Man Rescue cave which has been modified similar to how Inverted modifies it, Old Man Rescue is ALWAYS accessible from the Light World)
+Note: Tiles are put into Tile Groups (see `Terminology`) that must be shuffled together when certain settings are enabled.
+For instance, if ER is disabled, then any tiles that have a connector cave that leads to a different tile, then those tiles must swap together.

 ## Whirlpool Shuffle (--ow_whirlpool)